wsingleton/the-shell-game/README.md

 }
 ```

+Be sure to put your AWS account number where the placeholder is in the policy JSON!

 Once complete, allocate an AWS EC2 t2.micro instance and store the provided pem file in a safe place.
 Connect using `ssh` to the instance and configure the AWS CLI using the `aws configure` command, use the access keys obtained from earlier.
 This will allow you to run key generation/deletion commands from your EC2 instance.